syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Tables.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example for formatting a table in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Table/Format%20Table).

 ### Apply Custom Table Style
 You can apply custom table style to the table using XlsIO.
 You can create custom table style in which you can specified border, font, back ground color and format.
 You can also customized table in with other table style options such as Header/total row, first/last column, banded rows q to make a table easier to read.